Lynbrook High School,

 Research Paper: Rethinking Urban Disaster Management: A Case Study of Mumbai's Inclusion of Informal Workers

-Mentor: Haily Tran (Oxford PhD in International Development)
+Mentor: Haily Tran (Oxford PhD Student in International Development)

 "I learned so much not only about sustainability, environmental justice, cities and the informal economy, but also about the research process and academic writing … The Lumiere program has served as such a great springboard into the world of research for me."